 What Gets Left Behind When You Forget to Brush Before Bed at Night

 Everyone is always in a hurry when it comes to brushing their teeth.
 Sounds familiar?
 You’re not alone in either postponing this vital habit or forgetting it altogether when you’re too tired.
+There are numerous benefits of brushing teeth at night, including reducing the risk of cavities, preventing bad breath, and promoting overall dental health.

 But this could be a dangerous habit to start.
 If you fall asleep without brushing your teeth at night, you could be asking for severe problems in your future.